 In recent years Dan has been been a writer on the award-winning HBO comedy series, Silicon Valley.
 Previously he was a marketing fellow at HubSpot; editor-in-chief of ReadWrite; technology editor of Newsweek; and a technology reporter at Forbes.
 Dan also created a blog, The Secret Diary of Steve Jobs, from which he developed a critically acclaimed novel, Options.

-Dan is an expert on consumer tech (Apple, Google, social media, mobile computing) as well as esoteric topics like fusion energy, supercomputers and artificial intelligence.
-He was featured in recent Discovery Channel documentary about the Singularity, and has appeared as a guest on CNBC, MSNBC, CNN, BBC, Bloomberg TV, Fox Business News and National Public Radio.
+Dan has written about consumer tech companies (Apple, Google, social media, mobile computing) as well as fusion energy, supercomputers and artificial intelligence.
+He has appeared as a guest on CNBC, MSNBC, CNN, BBC, Bloomberg TV, Fox Business News and National Public Radio.

 His three works of fiction are: Options: The Secret Life of Steve Jobs, a satire about Silicon Valley that was published to critical acclaim; Dog Days (a novel) and The Last Good Man (an award-winning collection of short stories).